ipfs/community/projects/truesight.md

 We have plans to take TrueSight further by working on a machine-learning powered aggregator for the oracle network which is trained by an ever-growing dataset of content with known labels.
 The dataset consists of content which has been manually validated by a group of independent moderators (who are compensated for their work) and is appended to with content causing the most contentious results from the aggregator.

 The aggregator will teach itself to take a weighted vote from the nodes powering the network based on what gives results closest matching the training dataset.
-Every epoch (duration TBC) the aggregator is re-trained and the results are potentially made transparent on a public ledger.
+Every epoch (duration TBC) the aggregator is re-trained and the results are made transparent on a public ledger.

 ## Previews
 <!--Add some screenshots to give a preview of your product-->